D7460N/D7460N.dev/ADD.md

 In my experience, third party dependencies are also the eventual _death-knell_ of almost every software feature or software project I've ever been on.

-One of the major reasons for this is that third party dependencies (especially JS frameworks that relly on tens, if not hundreds, of dependencies themselves from all over the world) are subject to and controlled by dissassociated unwhitting third party developers with diverse and / or even competing priorities, schedules, and security concerns.
+One of the major reasons for this is that third party dependencies (especially JS frameworks that rely on tens, if not hundreds, of dependencies themselves from all over the world) are subject to and controlled by disassociated unwitting third party developers with diverse and / or even competing priorities, schedules, and security concerns.

-Third party dependencies often force design and development decisions down limited and / or inflexible "happy paths" to work as needed (_AKA_ "opinionated"), eventually leading to compromized and / or limited feature options or development "dead-ends" in the near and or long term feature planning and development life cycle of the project.
+Third party dependencies often force design and development decisions down limited and / or inflexible "happy paths" to work as needed (_AKA_ "opinionated"), eventually leading to compromised and / or limited feature options or development "dead-ends" in the near and or long-term feature planning and development life cycle of the project.

-In my experience (again), at the end of the day, when all is said and done, the time and effort for development rework and workarounds, and resulting less stable error-prone codebase and associated documentation and eventual added ramp-up time for new DEVs, far outway alternative less monolithic "Thor's hammer for a nail" AKA "Mjölnir" approach.
+In my experience (again), at the end of the day, when all is said and done, the time and effort for development rework and workarounds, and resulting less stable error-prone codebase and associated documentation and eventual added ramp-up time for new DEVs, far out way alternative less monolithic "Thor's hammer for a nail" AKA "Mjölnir" approach.

 "Opinionated" functionality and or features often must be customized or retrofitted into place, thus breaking the "update/upgrade path" to future third-party updates.

-The nature of iteritive development is that third-party dependencies will inevitably have critical updates that include a myriad of (sometimes breaking) code changes and security vulnerability fixes.
+The nature of iterative development is that third-party dependencies will inevitably have critical updates that include a myriad of (sometimes breaking) code changes and security vulnerability fixes.

 The software project is now stuck with a security vulnerable third-party dependency codebase, having broken the "update/upgrade path".

-Additional third party software and build processes (themselves dependent on third party software/plugins/dependencies) are necessary to track and keep them all synced and up to date.
+Additional third-party software and build processes (themselves dependent on third party software/plugins/dependencies) are necessary to track and keep them all synced and up to date.

 Even so, if just one dependency fails to maintain, update, and sync their code and becomes incompatible with other dependents, the entire project can't move forward.
-A project depending on dozens, if not hundreds of third, fourth, and even fifth party dependencies may get up and running quickly, but at what cost if said project will grind to a screaching halt under it's own weight and need to be rebuilt from scratch?
+A project depending on dozens, if not hundreds of third, fourth, and even fifth party dependencies may get up and running quickly, but at what cost if said project will grind to a screeching halt under its own weight and need to be rebuilt from scratch?

 _There is a better way!_